Friendly Fraud Hurts Merchants, Issuers and Cardholders: Here’s How

 by Steve Durney

-It may sound harmless, but “friendly fraud” (also known as false claims) is taking a serious toll on merchants’ and issuers’ bottom lines — and it’s hurting consumers, too.
+It may sound harmless, but “friendly fraud” (also known as chargeback fraud or false claims) is taking a serious toll on merchants’ and issuers’ bottom lines — and it’s hurting consumers, too.

 Friendly fraud happens when cardholders report a card purchase as unauthorized even though they or another person in their household indeed made it.